miketehranian/iOSTwitterRedux/README.md

 Describe any challenges encountered while building the app.

-The biggest challenge was learning and playing around with different view controller structures in the storyboard for connecting and re-using them.
-I tried a few different approaches but eventually settled on creating my segues programmatically and without using IB.
+The biggest challenge was learning and trying different view controller structures in the storyboard.
+My goal was to enable reuse of the view controllers and table cells so I ended up using table cell XIBs.
+I tried a few different approaches with the VCs but eventually settled on creating my segues programmatically and without using IB as I found this to be the most flexible.

 ## License